Jen Gunter: Popular culture

 As a doctor, Gunter has spoken out on a variety of topics affecting women's health, including abortion, the HPV vaccine, and the use of fetal tissue in research.
-Gunter corrects misconceptions about women's health through her books, newspaper column and online discussions.
-Since May 2021, Gunter hosts a TED Audio Collective podcast called Body Stuff with Dr. Jen Gunter, which aims to combat common health myths.
+Gunter aims to correct misconceptions about women's health through her books, newspaper column and online discussions.
+In 2021 to 2023, Gunter hosted a TED Audio Collective podcast called Body Stuff with Dr. Jen Gunter, which aimed to combat common health myths.

-In 2015, Gunter's blog post critical over an article in the Toronto Star which mischaracterized the safety of Gardasil, a HPV vaccine, resulted in an apology by Toronto Star.
+In 2015, Gunter's blog post critical of a Toronto Star article that mischaracterized the safety of Gardasil, a HPV vaccine, resulted in an apology by Toronto Star.
 There was additional discussion and scrutiny over the coverage of vaccine safety in the mainstream press.

 Goop

 Gunter is a long-time critic of products sold by Goop, the company owned by actress Gwyneth Paltrow.

 Her criticism of one of Goop's products, a jade egg meant to be inserted in one's vagina, came to the attention of a wider audience when her blog post of January 17, 2017, was picked up by a tabloid newspaper.
-Additional posts elicited a written response from Goop directly responding to Gunter's criticism.
-Goop also eventually paid consumer protection fines and refunded the cost of vaginal eggs to customers who purchased them.
+Additional posts elicited a written response from Goop.
+Goop eventually paid consumer protection fines and refunded the cost of vaginal eggs to customers who purchased them.

 This exchange provoked an intervention by Timothy Caulfield, a Canada research chair in health law and policy at the University of Alberta, who supported Gunter's position.
 Caulfield stated that, "studies have consistently found, for example, that celebrities can have a measurable and less-than-ideal impact on everything from cancer screening to smoking to the food that we eat."

 In October 2018, Gunter and archaeologist Sarah Parcak published a study to investigate whether or not jade eggs were used vaginally in ancient China, as Goop's marketing claims they were.
 A review of the description of 5,000 artifacts available in major databases of Chinese archeology found no mention of such an object.